techidaily/site-fox-glue/source/_posts/new-lore-lovers-lab-bestest-bunch.md

 ![storytelling academy for marketers](https://images.wondershare.com/filmora/article-images/2023/01/best-academy-for-storytelling-9.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 The final program on our list is from [Business Story Academy](https://learnwith.businessstorytelling.academy/).
 This institute specializes in providing engaging lessons on the technique of storytelling so you can excel in your work-space.
 Once you enroll in their courses, you will be greeted with easy-to-understand concepts and decent pacing.
 You can choose your schedule and learn story narration on the go.
 Besides, some of their packages are flexible for those on a budget.

 **Pricing**